niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 - ExpirationDate

 and use birthDate, deathDate and expirationDate property names in the Person, Animal, License and Permit types that use them.
-Type definitions can include suggested aliases, such as dob for BirthDate, where appropriate.
+Type definitions may include suggested aliases, such as dob for BirthDate, where appropriate.

+## 4.2 Class Extension and Augmentation

+## 4.3 Composition

+*(biometric domain example)

 # Appendix A. JADN Metamodel